 How to Ease the Symptoms

-If you find yourself suffering from diarrhea after eating edibles, there are some things you can try to ease the unwanted stomach troubles.
+If you find yourself suffering from diarrhea after eating edibles, there are some things you can try to ease unwanted stomach troubles.

 - Look at the other ingredients in your edible to determine if it is something else that is causing the stomach discomfort